NVSL/QuadClass-Resources/README.md

 Welcome to CSE176e Robotic System Design and Implementation (AKA, the Quadcopter Class).

-*Note:* This page written for the non-COVID-constrained, in-person version of the course.
-We will discuss the COVID-induced differences in class.
-The most important is that it is very unlikely that we will actually be able to build and assemble your custom-desingend quadcopter.
-This is a huge bummer, but there's not much we can do about it.

 This repo serves an the homepage for the course labs.
 It contains all the lab write ups and several resources you will use throughout the course.